caiks/WBOT02/README.md

 	"summary_active" : true
 }
 ```
 *Model* 76 runs in mode 13.
-First mode 13 takes the central subrecord of `40x40` cells, which have at least the minimum entropy of the records capture.
-Then the subrecord is divided up into 25 subrecord tiles of `8x8`, each of these forming an *event*.
-The maximum *events* is therefore 25 times larger at 75m *events*.
+First, mode 13 takes the central subrecord of `40x40` cells, which have at least the minimum entropy of the records capture.
+Then this subrecord is divided up into 25 subrecord tiles of `8x8`, each of these forming an *event*.
+The maximum *events* is therefore set 25 times larger at 75m *events*.
 These are all in the active *size*, so at least 32GB is needed by *model* 76.
 The induce threshold is also set 25 times higher at 5,000.
 In addition there are some increased induction parameters - `"induceParameters.xmax" : 1024`, `"induceParameters.omax" : 20` and `"induceParameters.bmax" : 60`.

 If we compare the statistics of `8x8` *model* 76 to `40x40` random centre *model* 52 we find that they are fairly similar, with *model* 76 having a slightly lower growth rate and multiplier.
 The mean number of *underlying variables* per *fud*, however, is higher at 8.9.
 This is due to the increased induction parameters.
-With an average path length of 8.5, then expected maximum number of *underlying variables* per path is over 75, i.e. 118% of the *substrate*.
-This may be compared to the 8% of *model* 61.
-So the coverage of the *substrate* is sufficient.
+With an average path length of 8.5, the expected maximum number of *underlying variables* per path is over 75, i.e. 118% of the *substrate*.
+This may be compared to the 8% coverage of *model* 61.
+So the coverage of *model* 76 is more than sufficient.

-In order to obtain the best *underlying model* we then reduced the induced threshold in *model* 78 using a new procedure.
+In order to obtain the best *underlying model* we then reduced the induced threshold in *model* 78 from 5,000 to 200, using the `rethreshold` procedure.
 This is the configuration for *model* 78 -
 ```
 {
 	"model" : "model078",